New OCCRP Pandora Papers leak reveals more details of secret financial networks of New Europe’s elite

-A new leak of millions of documents dubbed the Pandora Papers has revealed more details on the use of offshore companies by the elite of New Europe, detailing their ownership of hundreds of millions of dollars of assets and a vast network of offshore holdings, reported the Organised Crime and Corruption Reporting Project (OCCRP) on October 3.
+A new leak of millions of documents dubbed the Pandora Papers has revealed more details of the use of offshore companies by the elite of New Europe, detailing their ownership of hundreds of millions of dollars of assets and a vast network of offshore holdings, reported the Organised Crime and Corruption Reporting Project (OCCRP) on October 3.

-The revelations come from millions of files from 14 offshore service providers leaked to the International Consortium of Investigative Journalists and shared with partners around the world including OCCRP.
+The revelations come from millions of files from 14 offshore service providers leaked to the International Consortium of Investigative Journalists and shared with partners around the world, including OCCRP.
 More than 75 journalists in the OCCRP collective worked on the documents along with more than a dozen other publications to reveal the details of the deals and assets.

 While the graphics accompanying the release of the Pandora Papers feature Russian President Vladimir Putin’s face in most versions, the OCCRP admitted that they have no link to Putin in the latest investigation.